virtual-kubelet/virtual-kubelet/DEBUGGING.md

 ### Tracing Configuration

 - `--trace-exporter` - Sets the exporter to use.
 Multiple exporters can be specified.
 If this is unset, traces are not exported.
 - `--trace-service-name` - Sets the name of the service, defaults to `virtual-kubelet` but can be anything.
-This value is passee to the exporter purely for display purposes.
+This value is passed to the exporter purely for display purposes.
 - `--trace-tag` - Adds tags in a `<key>=<value>` form which is included with collected traces.
 Think of this like log tags but for traces.
 - `--trace-sample-rate` - Sets the probability for traces to be recorded.
 Traces are considered an expensive operation so you may want to set this to a lower value.
 Range is a value of 0 to 100 where 0 is never trace and 100 is always trace.